zhaohuabing/hugo_blog/content/post/2019-04-16-how-to-choose-ingress-for-service-mesh-english.md

 To solve this problem, Kubernetes uses Service as an abstraction for a group of backend Pods.
 A Service is bound to a ClusterIP, which is a virtual IP address, and no matter what happens to the backend Pods, the ClusterIP never changes, so a client can always send requests to the ClusterIP of the Service.
 There is a Kube-proxy which is responsible for routing client requests to a chosen backend Pod in every node.

-Kube-proxy is a go application working in three modes:
+Kube-proxy is a go application which can work in three modes:

 ### userspace